CrBoy/dotfiles/README.md

 Introduction
 ------------
 Here's some of my dotfiles in usual.
-A dotflie means those files begin with a `.`, e.g. `.zshrc`, `.screenrc`, or `.vimrc`.
+A dotfile means those files begin with a `.`, e.g. `.zshrc`, `.screenrc`, or `.vimrc`.
 They usually stand for a configuration of some software.

 If [git] and [stow] is installed on the machine, these settings could be installed by only one step on most of Unix-like OS.